You have Questions, We have Answers!

 We accept cash, check, Visa, or MasterCard.
 If you have a health savings account through your insurance policy you can use that here to pay for your treatments.

-If you have additional questions and concerns, please feel free to give us a call anytime.
+If you have additional questions and concerns about acupuncture or any of our other services, please feel free to give us a call anytime.
 We love to help!